 The good news is that you don't have to simply accept pesky pimples and redness as a part of life.
 The right cleanser and a balanced skin care routine can help nip blemishes in the bud before they become unmanageable.

-We asked top dermatologists to share their favorite face wash picks that help combat acne — and though you should consult your own dermatologist prior to starting any new skincare routine, this list should help you along the way.
+We asked top dermatologists to share their favorite face wash picks that help combat acne and oily skin — and though you should consult your own dermatologist prior to starting any new skincare routine, this list should help you along the way.

 The top facial cleansers for acne